victort29/Earny/README.md

 # Disclaimer
-Earny - Personal Financial Advisor is intended for informational purposes only and should not be considered as financial advice.
+Earny - Multilingual Personal Financial Advisor is intended for informational purposes only and should not be considered as financial advice.
 Always consult with a qualified financial advisor before making investment decisions.
 The developers and contributors to this project are not responsible for any financial losses incurred as a result of using this chatbot.

-Thank you for using Earny - Personal Financial Advisor!
+Thank you for using Earny - Multilingual Personal Financial Advisor!
 We hope it helps you make informed investment decisions.